 4.5.3.1 High pressure resistance test.
-One M197, 5.56mm high pressure test cartridge in accordance with drawing 10533839 or commercial equivalent conforming to SAAMI-Z299.2 shall be fired in each bolt in accordance with drawing 8448510 and barrel assembly in accordance with drawing 12991850.
+One M197, 5.56mm high pressure test cartridge in accordance with drawing 10533839 or commercial equivalent conforming to SAAMI-Z299.4 shall be fired in each bolt in accordance with drawing 8448510 and barrel assembly in accordance with drawing 12991850.
+This test shall be performed using either the fixture in accordance with drawing 11837944 or a Government-approved equivalent fixture.